HazyResearch/bootleg/README.md

 More details can be found [here](https://bootleg.readthedocs.io/en/latest/gettingstarted/input_data.html)

 ## Inference
 Given a pretrained model, we support three types of inference: `--mode eval`, `--mode dump_preds`, and `--mode dump_embs`. `Eval` mode is the fastest option and will run the test files through the model and output aggregated quality metrics to the log. `Dump_preds` mode will write the individual predictions and corresponding probabilities to a jsonlines file.
-This is useful for error analysis. `Dump_embs` mode is the same as `dump_preds`, but will additionally  output contextual entity embeddings.
+This is useful for error analysis. `Dump_embs` mode is the same as `dump_preds`, but will additionally output entity embeddings.
 These can then be read and processed in a downstream system.
+See this [notebook](tutorials/end2end_ned_tutorial.ipynb) to see how with a downloaded Bootleg model.

+## Entity Embedding Extraction
+As we have a separate encoder for generating an entity representation, we also support the ability to dump all entities to create a single entity embedding matrix for use downstream.
+This is done through the ```bootleg.extract_all_entities``` script.
+See this [notebook](tutorials/entity_embedding_tutorial.ipynb) to see how with a downloaded Bootleg model.

 ## Training
 We recommend using GPUs for training Bootleg models.
 For large datasets, we support distributed training with Pytorch's Distributed DataParallel framework to distribute batches across multiple GPUs.
 Check out the [Basic Training](https://bootleg.readthedocs.io/en/latest/gettingstarted/training.html) and [Advanced Training](https://bootleg.readthedocs.io/en/latest/advanced/distributed_training.html) tutorials for more information and sample data!